IIIF/iiif-av/source/api/av/index.md

 }
 ```

- * level0 - only the `timePoints` specified (cf sizes)
+  * level0 - only the `timePoints` specified (cf. `sizes` in Image API)
   * level1 - can also give other `timePoints`, and the given ones are preferred

 ### Video to Audio transformation

-We assume that video to audio transformation can be subsumed in an Audio API service associated with a Video rather than an Audio source.
+We assume that video to audio transformation can be subsumed in an Audio API service associated with a Video rather than creation of a Video to Audio API that then exposes an Audio API service.
 Use case: [#30](https://github.com/IIIF/iiif-av/issues/30).